itsrever/custom-integration-docs/README.md

     <details>
       <summary> <code>is_returnable</code> : <code class="type">boolean</code>
      <code class="required">required</code> </summary>
-     Some products might not be returnable du to its nature or because they have been customized.
+     Some products might not be returnable due to its nature or because they have been customized.
 In that case, <code>is_returnable</code> should be <code>false</code>.
 If <code>"is_returnable" : false</code>, all the products in the given line item will be marked as non-returnable
     </details>
     <details>
       <summary><code>non_returnable_reason</code> : <code class="type">int</code>